IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-1-intro.md

 ---

 You can use IBM® Streams Runner for Apache Beam to execute Apache Beam 2.0 pipelines in an IBM Streams environment.
 A Beam application that is launched with Streams Runner is translated into a Streams Application Bundle (SAB) file.
 It is then optionally submitted to an IBM Streaming Analytics service in IBM Bluemix or to an existing IBM Streams domain and instance.

+For more information about Apache Beam, see the [Apache Beam documentation](https://beam.apache.org/documentation/).